idaholab/MontePy/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code.
 - [ ] The code follows the standards outlined in the [development documentation](https://idaholab.github.io/MontePy/developing.html).
 - [ ] I have added tests that prove my fix is effective or that my feature works (if applicable).
-- [ ] I have made corresponding changes to the documentation, providing clear details on the added or modified functionality (if applicable).

 ---